ryananhtuan-nguyen/chess-game-nextjs/README.md

   - OOP in typescript
   - Manage complex state with useReducer

+## Current issues:
+  - The game logic is not fully implemented yet.
+Missing:
+    + Check
+    + Checkmate
+    + Castling
+  - More tests to be implemented.

 ## What's next?

   - socket.io for real-time update and multi-player.